Honoraria may be available to faculty members, and Administrative Stipends may be paid in recognition of formal administrative appointments.

 Checking payment limits

 Prior to processing in Workday, ensure that the honoraria payments are in accordance with section 4.11 of Policy LR2 – Research and that the faculty member will not exceed their limit for the academic year (July 1 to June 30).
 Workday Query will provide a summary of honoraria payments and will assist administrators in determining the annual honoraria limit.

 Administrative stipends are paid in recognition of formal administrative appointments such as a head of a department, director of a school or associate dean in an academic unit.

-Helpful information about our practice regarding administrative appointments is found in Policy AP5 – Deans/Principals Appointment (pdf, formerly Policy #21) and Policy AP9 – Academic Heads (pdf, formerly Policy #22).
+Helpful information about our practice regarding administrative appointments is found in Policy AP5 – Deans/Principals Appointment and Policy AP9 – Academic Heads.

 Stipends are paid for the duration of the administrative appointment.
-There is no salary scale, minimum or maximum for stipends.
+In the case of Academic Head of unit the minimum annual stipend is $5,000 per year.
+Other than Academic Heads of unit, there is no salary scale, minimum or maximum for stipends.
 Stipends are taxable as salary, and attract pension and benefits, as well as CPP, EI, & WCB.

 If a faculty member is asked by his or her head of academic unit to take on an administrative role above and beyond what is normally required within their unit, they must be paid an honorarium, not a stipend.